Custom CRM: functionality, development process & implementation guidelines

 Functional & performance gaps

-Out-of-the-box solutions lack the features, security measures, or scalability essential to meet your business requirements, user needs, and established workflows.
+CRM platforms lack the features, security measures, or scalability essential to meet your business requirements and user needs.

-Filling the functional gaps of packaged software through customization is too expensive or impossible due to technical limitations.
+Filling the functional gaps of CRM platforms and packaged software with customizations is too expensive or impossible due to technical limitations.

 Long-term TCO increase